 A third derivative of a Net Lease is a Triple Net Lease.
 In a Triple Net Lease, the tenant pays a pro-rata share of property taxes, property insurance, and common area maintenance (CAM) fees.
 In addition to these costs, the tenant is responsible for paying a base cost of rent and possibly the costs of utilities and cleaning or maintenance services.

 When evaluating which type of commercial lease is the best fit for your practice, you will need to consider which expenses you’d like to be responsible for and in what capacity you would like to handle those expenses.
 Some tenants prefer to have all costs wrapped up into one rate, while others might prefer to pay for specific parts of a net lease.
 Overall, you will need to be sure that you are savvy at negotiating your lease to get the best bang for your buck.
-For more information on negotiating your dental lease agreement, see our 5 Tips for Negotiating a Dental Lease.
 The more knowledge and understanding that you have regarding the three major types of leases, the better prepared you will be for the negotiation process.

 Stay updated with industry news!